 The budget anticipated 40 Right-to-Buy property sales in 2023/24.
-Expectations of numbers of sales have reduced since Quarter 1 to 20 Right-to-Buy sales during the year.
+Expectations of numbers of sales have reduced to 15 for the year.
 Whilst this maintains the number of properties held by the HRA it does result in a reduction of admin fee income.